eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 ## Closing thoughts

 I hope this article has given you plenty of ideas and tools for getting your personal finance in good order.
+I think **financial literacy** (or lack of it) is a big reason to why the rich stay rich, the poor unfortunately stay poor and the gap between them widens.
+Investing in public markets is an accessible wealth-building process for anyone and not only the few elites.

+**Reminders**: make a plan, avoid temporary hype (GME, DOGE) and never panic sell.

+---

 Leave a **comment** below with your thoughts.
 If you've found this insightful, **share** with a friend that needs to read this.